brndnsmth/grok-imagine-favorites-manager/README.md

 ## Features

-- Download all images and/or videos from your favorites
+- Download all images and/or videos from your favorites with automatic scrolling
-- Unfavorite items with both images and videos
+- Unfavorite items selectively (videos, images, or both)
 - Automatic filename matching (videos use image names)
+- On-screen progress modal with live updates
+- Cancel operations at any time
+- API-based unfavoriting for reliability

 ## Installation